 The SchoolPool Partner application period for the 2019-2020 school year is now closed.
 Check HERE to view the full list of participating schools.

 The SchoolPool team assists Partner schools with running two month-long challenges during the school year – one in the fall and one in the spring.
-The fall challenge occurs during International Walk To School Month (October 1-31) and the spring challenge, Earth Day to Bike Everywhere Day (April 22 - the third Friday of May).
+The fall challenge occurs during International Walk To School Month (October 1-31) and the spring challenge, Earth Day to Bike Everywhere Day (April 22 - May 15).

 SchoolPool Partner schools can receive monetary rewards based on outreach activities and student participation during each challenge, and earn free incentives for their students.